 - T-shirt scarf– just use an old t-shirt to make this.
 It needs to be seamless.

 - Sugar scrub- a basic sugar scrub is made with either white or raw sugar and oil.
 You can get fancy and add essential oils if you have them.
 Just add enough oil to wet down the sugar and put it in a container.

-- Bath bombs– these bath bombs are made from thing you might already have in your pantry.
+- Bath bombs– these bath bombs are made from things you might already have in your pantry.

 - Make snacks and treats from what you have.

 These are some of my totally free Christmas gift ideas.
-What are ones that you have?
+What are ideas that you have?
 Leave me a comment below.